Karmawibhangga Museum: Borobudur stone blocks

 Approximately 4,000 of the original stones and carvings from the temple are stored in this museum.
-These include some dissasembled stone blocks, decorative panels, parts of reliefs and structures are stored in the open air field within museum compound.
+These include some disassembled stone blocks, decorative panels, parts of reliefs and structures are stored in the open air field within museum compound.
 These stone blocks could not be included within Borobudur structure because of missing connecting parts.
 Borobudur structures are interlocking stone blocks and sometimes replacement new stones are added to replace the missing ones.
 Some of the important stone blocks displayed here are the chattra, the triple-tiered stone umbrellas served as the pinnacle of Borobudur main stupa.
 The chattra was reconstructed by Theodoor Van Erp during restoration project between 1907 and 1911.
 Although the chattra was carefully reconstructed, there was too few remains of the original stone pinnacle.
 Since the pinnacle design was considered only based upon estimation, Van Erp finally decided to dismantled the chattra pinnacle, now displayed in this museum.